- Am I eligible to apply to the programme?

 We believe that we are striking the right balance by ensuring On Purpose Associates have enough to live on and not making it prohibitive for all kinds of purpose-driven organisations to take part.

-- What do you mean by coaching?
+- What do you mean by mentoring and coaching?

 The coaches are independent of On Purpose and their objective is to support your leadership development; expect to be challenged to find your own solutions based on your own strengths and values.